 I am a professor of history at Australian Catholic University, fellow of the Australian Academy of the Humanities, and Vice President of the Australian Historical Association.
-I specialise in the history of the eighteenth-century world, particularly the British Empire and the many Indigenous societies it encountered.
-My interest in comparative Indigenous history focuses on the eastern Pacific (Polynesia), the American southeast (esp.
-Cherokee), and the Darug-speakers of today’s Sydney.
-I have an interest, too, in histories of art, ideas, and lives.
+I specialise in the history of the eighteenth-century world, particularly in Britain, Australia, North America, and the Pacific.
+My work has focused on imperialism, Indigenous relations, visual culture, and experimental approaches to biography.
+I have also been an active advocate for the public value of history in Australia, appearing before a Senate Inquiry (2026) and writing often in popular media.

 Raised in Canberra, Australia, I graduated from the Australian National University with a honours degree in History in 1997.
 I studied for my MA (2001) and PhD (2005) at the University of California at Berkeley.